tyruz2001/EasyCollab/README.md

 # EasyCollab

-EasyCollab is a final year project made by tyruz
+EasyCollab is a final year project made by Tyruz Lim